Media

 index.hu

-What is absolutely real, it did not take a poster campaign either: a Hungarian company that is only three years old, Flying Objects, won the Red Dot Award, the most prestigious competition in the design industry.
-This afternoon they received the award in Singapore
+It's completely real, no ad campaign or anything was needed: Flying Objects, a Hungarian company of just three years, won the Red Dot Award, the most prestigious competition in the design industry.
+They received the award this afternoon in Singapore.

 Article